dishank-khatri/block-corelight-chronicle/README.md

     ![image](https://github.com/user-attachments/assets/5c9f1920-23c2-441b-b05a-2ef167706343)

-10. After successful connection head over to the Project settings page and change the production branch from **master** to **main** and save the configurations.
+10. After successful connection head over to the Project settings page and change the production branch from **master** to **main** and click on save the configuration by scrolling below.

     ![image](https://github.com/user-attachments/assets/c57d93ae-bb7c-4158-b1b9-fba60116e5f3)

 11. Now, you should be able to see the code from the **main** branch.
 If not do the following:

     a.
-In the ‘Git Actions’ tab from the left side, click on the “Pull from…” option.
+In the ‘Git Actions’ tab from the left side, click on the **“Pull from…”** option.

     ![image](https://github.com/user-attachments/assets/b4f6ab7e-21bf-48ba-9934-07e8e0596334)

     b.
-Select the “Pull From Production” option and click on the Confirm button.
+Select the **“Pull From Production”** option and click on the Confirm button.

     ![image](https://github.com/user-attachments/assets/7a2a5461-4462-4b16-9154-4afe785d27cb)